-For centuries, the tradition of releasing sky lanterns has been a Chinese tradition since the ancient times.
-Now this cultural tradition is well known across the world.
-Every year during the week of Taiwan Lantern Festival (the 15th day of the first month of Chinese Lunar Calendar), Taipei City is decorated with colorful and dazzling lights and lanterns, making the tranquil nights and spreading a contagious atmosphere of joy and celebration.
+For centuries, the tradition of releasing sky lanterns has been a cherished part of Chinese culture, now embraced worldwide.
+Each year, during the week of Taiwan Lantern Festival (the 15th day of the first month of Chinese Lunar Calendar), Taipei City bursts into a dazzling display of radiant lights and vivid lanterns, illuminating the tranquil nights and spreading a contagious atmosphere of joy and celebration.

-Your tour continues with a visit to Shifen in Pingxi District, New Taipei City, where the tradition of releasing sky lantern in Taiwan originated.
+Your tour proceeds to Shifen in the Pingxi District of New Taipei City, where the tradition of releasing sky lantern in Taiwan originated.
 Today, these lanterns symbolize peace and prosperity, carrying on a tradition deeply rooted in the area’s heritage.

-Finally it is time for the much anticipated Pingxi Sky Lantern Festival.
-Pingxi Sky Lantern Festival was hailed by Discovery Channel as “the second biggest New Year’s Eve celebration in the world”, and also recommended by CNN Travel as one of the “52 things to do”.
-A stunning visual feast of hundreds of sky lanterns flying into the night sky is a visual feast that will blow you away, making traveling to Taiwan for this experience an absolute must.
+At last, the much-anticipated Pingxi Sky Lantern Festival is here.
+Praised by the Discovery Channel as “the second biggest New Year’s Eve celebration in the world” and recommended by CNN Travel as a must-do in their “52 things to do” list.
+Watching countless sky lanterns gracefully ascend into the night sky is a visual feast that will blow you away, making traveling to Taiwan for this experience an absolute must.

-After the amazing experience of flying the sky lantern, you need to follow the event staffs’ instructions to take the bus back to Taipei.
-You may choose to disembark at Raohe St. Night Market to explore Taipei’s vibrant nightlife on your own.
+After the mind-blowing experience of releasing the sky lanterns, please adhere to the event staff’s instructions for the bus ride back to Taipei.
+You’ll have the option to disembark at Raohe St. Night Market, where you explore Taipei’s vibrant nightlife on your own.
 Alternatively, you can return directly to Taipei Main Station, marking the end of this unforgettable journey.

 A single room supplement is required for a solo traveler.
 Please fill out the form below and click submit for further information.